adamsilver/fdpb/08-an-upload-form.md

 Notes:

 - The live region is visually hidden, because sighted users have already been catered for with the live progress bar and its various states.
-The CSS for the visually hidden class is set out in “A Checkout Flow”.
+The CSS for the visually hidden class is set out in “Checkout”.
 - Live regions and their various attributes were first explained in chapter 2, “A Checkout”.

 The live region will changed at various points: